paulsamuelignacio/Lumawig/README.md

 # Lumáwig
-An efficient algorithm to compute dimension zero bottleneck distance6 between two persistent diagrams.
+An efficient algorithm to compute dimension zero bottleneck distance between two persistence diagrams induced from a rips filtration.